-Environmental Engineering (BEng Level 7) Part-time
+Environmental Engineering (BEng Level 7)

 Field of Study

 Type of Course:

 For admission to a programme, standard applicants must

 - meet the minimum entry requirements

 Leaving Certificate in five subjects i.e. Grade O6 or H7 in five subjects.
 The five subjects must include Mathematics, and either English or Irish.

 Some students who apply to MTU Cork courses may not achieve the required entry standard in Mathematics through the Leaving Certificate.
 For such applicants, MTU Cork offers a second chance to reach the required entry standard through a MTU Cork Mathematics Exam.
 This second chance facility allows applicants (depending on their results in the MTU Cork Mathematics Examination) to gain entry to courses with an Ordinary Leaving Certificate Mathematics entry standard, and (with a higher level of performance) courses with a Higher Leaving Certificate entry standard.
 Please click here for more information.